5 Pitfalls of DIY Retail Sales Training in Your Store

 Retail sales training is too important to be left to chance.
 You need intentional, accountable sales training to equip your employees with the best sales skills.

-The one pitfall not to ignore: Sending the same trainer from store to store.
+The one pitfall to not ignore: Sending the same trainer from store to store.

 Online retail sales training is much easier than intermittent sessions with an outside sales trainer, as Millennial employees are used to online training.
 Videos have come a long way since the pixelated talking heads from just a few years ago.